kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 ![Race Position]({{ site.url }}/assets/images/2018-02-08/box_plot_everyone.svg)

 The top third of the pack has good overall pace with good median times and tight control of their lap times.
-Further down the pack we see more of variation between the teams.
+Further down the pack we see more variation between the teams.
 Some teams have good pace but are likely losing time in the pits.
 Some teams lack the pace and/or the driver who can consistently drive the car to its full potential.

 # Rising Lap Time
 The rising lap time shows each team's lap times in ascending order.
-Although we cannot pick out individual teams in this particular graph, it is still interesting to see the consequence of each team's unique situation.
+Although we cannot identify specific teams in this particular graph, it is still interesting to see the consequence of each team's unique situation.

 ![Race Position]({{ site.url }}/assets/images/2018-02-08/rising_time_vs_lap_everyone.svg)